While skimming job descriptions for any QA engineer role, you would have often come across ‘excellent communication skills’ listed as a requirement.

-If you want to be promoted from a QA tester to a QA lead or QA manager, communicating effectively is super important.
+If you want to evolve from a QA tester to a QA lead or QA manager, effective communication is of utmost importance.

 Tip #1: Develop your listening skills